 The School will use a variety of resources to support and enhance student learning and success.
-Apex Learning may be supplemented with curriculum lessons from effective resources such as Reading Plus, MindPlays Virtual Reading Coach (MVRC), Ascend Math, TestGEAR, School Connect, FDIC Money Smart, and Bridges.
+Apex Learning may be supplemented with curriculum lessons from effective resources such as Reading Plus, MindPlay's Virtual Reading Coach (MVRC), Ascend Math, TestGEAR, School Connect, FDIC Money Smart, and Bridges.
 Reading Plus, MVRC, and Ascend Math will help students achieve proficiency in reading and math through online and off-line lessons.
 TestGEAR provides online tutorials and practice tests for state assessments, EOCs, ACT, and SAT.
 School Connect is designed to help students develop social/personal skills.
 FDIC Money Smart is a comprehensive financial education curriculum designed to enhance financial skills.
 Bridges will be used for career planning and preparation.

-Student Alignment: Apex Learning will be effective for the target b. population through active learning experiences that keep students alert and engaged, which are critical to the success of our target population.
+Student Alignment: Apex Learning will be effective for the target population through active learning experiences that keep students alert and engaged, which are critical to the success of our target population.
 Interactive, original subject material is presented in a step-by-step fashion designed specifically to appeal to students.
 Multimedia tutorials provide opportunities to explore and discover new material.
 Manipulative tools encourage hands-on interaction to master concepts.
-Interactive and self-checks frequent opportunities exercises give to confirm understanding and apply new concepts.
+Interactive self-checks give frequent opportunities to understanding and apply new concepts.
 Multiple representations help teachers reach each student.